African Americans in Omaha, Nebraska: Historic newspapers

 There have been numerous African-American newspapers in Omaha.
 The first was the Progress, established in 1889 by Ferdinand L. Barnett.
 Cyrus D. Bell, an ex-slave, established the Afro-American Sentinel in 1892.
 In 1893 George F. Franklin started publishing the Enterprise, later published by Thomas P. Mahammitt and edited by his wife, Ella Mahammitt.
 It was the longest lived of any of the early African-American newspapers published in Omaha.
 The best known and most widely read of all African-American newspapers in the city was the Omaha Monitor, established in 1915, edited and published by Reverend John Albert Williams.
 It stopped publishing in 1929.

 George Wells Parker, co-founder of the Hamitic League of the World, founded the New Era in Omaha from 1920 through until 1926.
 The Omaha Guide was established by B.V. and C.C.
 Galloway in 1927.
-The Guide, with a circulation of over 25,000 and an advertisers' list including business firms from coast to coast, was the largest African-American newspaper west of the Missouri River through the 1930s.Suggs, H. L. (1996), The Black Press in the Middle West, 1865–1985, Greenwood Press.
+The Guide, with a circulation of over 25,000 and an advertisers' list including business firms from coast to coast, was the largest African-American newspaper west of the Missouri River through the 1930s.